Universe Online Test 9th Science Lesson 9 Questions in English

 -

-Question 22 of 6922.
-Question22.
-Which force between sun and celestial bodies keep them revolving around it?
-Correct
+22. Which force between sun and celestial bodies keep them revolving around it?

 Sun and the celestial bodies which revolve around it form the solar system.
 It consists of large number of bodies such as planets, comets, asteroids and meteors.
 The gravitational force of attraction between the Sun and these objects keep them revolving around it.